UCSC-VLAA/AdvXL/README.md

 We have also provided some example eval scripts under `scripts/eval`.
 Put the proper weights under `${output_dir}/${checkpoint}`, and they should be able to readily reproduce the results reported in our paper.

-# TODO: upload model to gdrive or huggingface
 ### Model Weights
 <table><tbody>
 <!-- START TABLE -->